Concert Lighting Advice For Bands from a Photographer

-I have been a concert photographer around Denver for about eight years and it’s been an amazing ride.
+I have been a concert photographer around Denver for about nine years and it’s been an amazing ride.
 I love photographing every kind of band in every kind of venue – and I have even started traveling to do it.
 Here in Denver, we have venues of every size, which makes it great for local and touring bands to move up and down that ladder as they play.
 Thus, I have shot the smallest rooms in the complete dark up to our biggest, brightest locations.

-One thing that bands often ask about is concert lighting – and tips on how to do it from a photographer’s perspective.
+One thing that bands often ask about is concert lighting advice – and tips on how to do it from a photographer’s perspective.
 The easy answer you will hear from all of us is “NO RED LIGHTS!” – but why?
 There is actually a reason based on color theory, if you can believe it.